Ludwig (film): Plot

 Munich, 1864.
 The 18-year-old, idealistic Ludwig II is crowned as the King of Bavaria.
-His first official act is a lavish support for the inspired but indebted composer Richard Wagner, who settles in Munich after Ludwig's request.
+His first official act is a lavish support for the inspired but indebted composer Richard Wagner, who settled in Munich after Ludwig's request.
 Ludwig's cabinet cannot understand his support for the arts and is furious about Wagner's expensive lifestyle.
-Ludwig tries to find a faithful friend in Wagner, whose music he loves, but these hopes get shattered: behind the King's back, Wagner has an affair with Cosima von Bülow, the wife of Wagner's opportunistic conductor Hans von Bülow.
+Ludwig tries to find a faithful friend in Wagner, whose music he loves, but these hopes are shattered: behind the King's back, Wagner has an affair with Cosima von Bülow, the wife of Wagner's opportunistic conductor Hans von Bülow.
 In order to avoid a scandal, Wagner has to leave Munich.
 Ludwig continues to support Wagner and his projects, but he still mistrusts him.

 Another important person for Ludwig is Empress Elisabeth of Austria, his independent and charismatic cousin.
 During a meeting with other aristocratic families in Bad Ischl, Elisabeth and Ludwig get close to each other and they share a kiss.
 However, Elisabeth is more interested in bringing up a marriage between her beautiful, cultivated sister Sophie and Ludwig, but the king ignores Sophie.
 Disappointed by Wagner and Elisabeth, Ludwig starts to withdraw from public into dream worlds.
-Ludwig wants Bavaria to stay neutral in the Austro-Prussian War 1866, but his cabinet has another opinion and they eventually support the Austrian's loser's side.
+Ludwig wants Bavaria to stay neutral in the Austro-Prussian War of 1866, but his cabinet has another opinion and they eventually support the Austrian's loser's side.
 Ludwig ignores the war and stays in his castle, much to the irritation of his younger brother Otto and his close confidant Count Dürckheim.
 Dürckheim advises him to a marriage in order to prevent loneliness.